Skip to main content

 Overview

 LiveKit is compatible with any SIP trunking provider.
-This guide provides general instructions for setting up a SIP trunk with an external provider and then associating it with your LiveKit project.
+This guide provides general instructions for setting up a SIP trunk with an external provider and then associating it with your LiveKit Cloud project.

 External provider setup